punith-kumar-pr/news-connect/README.md

 To install and run News Connect, follow these steps:

-1. Clone the repository: `git clone https://github.com/news-connect/news-connect.git`
+1. Clone the repository: `git clone https://github.com/punith-kumar-pr/news-connect.git`
+2. Go to specific directory `cd backend` and the `cd frontend`
-2. Install the required dependencies: `npm install`
+3. Install the required dependencies: `yarn install`
-3. Start the application: `npm start`
+4. Start the application: `yarn start`
-4. Access News Connect in your web browser at `http://localhost:3000`
+5. Access News Connect in your web browser at `http://localhost:3000`
+6. Also run the backend server: `nodemon`

 ## Usage